 If only the dead could talk.
 Well in Greyfriars Kirkyard Cemetery they not only talk to you, but will also bite, kick, and attempt to strangle you!

 Regarded as one of the most haunted places in the world, Greyfriars holds about 400,000 corpses piled into the shape of a hill overlooking the city.

 It’s literally a mountain of bodies, and many of these people did not die well… some weren’t even dead yet when they were buried here!

 George MacKenzie is the most famous and “active” resident, nicknamed the MacKenzie Poltergeist.
 He’s been known to cause bruises, burns, scratches, and even broken bones on his living victims!

 There have been 450 documented attacks — it’s a ghost hunter’s paradise.

 Another notorious cemetery is Canongate Graveyard, where you’ll find the resting place of some of the city’s most famous figures, including David Rizzio, the lover of Mary Queen of Scots.
 Or even James Douglas, 3rd Marquess of Queensberry – the infamous Cannibal of the Canongate.

 Edinburgh is known internationally as the Festival City, with 11 major events taking place throughout the year.
 Five of these events take place in the month of August, transforming the city into one big street party!

-There are normal Edinburgh walking tours if you are interested in learning about the city, but if you want to learn more about a specific character… Harry Potter to be exact, then where better than the birthplace of this world-famous book!
+There are many different guided walking tours through Edinburgh if you want to learn about the city and its history, but if you want to learn more about a specific character… Harry Potter to be exact, then where better than the birthplace of this world-famous book!